ardalis/kata-catalog/README.md

 Pull requests accepted - add your favorite kata to the catalog.

 The [devBetter](https://devbetter.com) group coaching program and various user groups use these katas frequently to help practice good coding habits and techniques.
+If you're not sure where to start, [read this getting started guide](GettingStarted.md).

 A list of code kata instructions (in the /katas folder) compiled by [@ardalis](http://twitter.com/ardalis):